LeoNatan/LNIPCConnection/README.md

 @end
 ```

-On the server process, create an class which implements the common protocol you have defined.
-Create a `LNIPCConnection` object with a named service, set an exported interface and finally set the exported object.
+On the server process, create a class which implements the common protocol you have defined.
+Create an `LNIPCConnection` object with a named service, set an exported interface and set the exported object.
 Optionally, you can also set the remote object interface for bi-directional communication.

 ```objc
 @interface MyObject : NSObject <ExampleProtocol> @end